 The Prophet ﷺ once said: ‘I am the prayer of my father Abraham and the glad tidings [proclaimed by] Jesus to his people, and the vision of my mother who, while pregnant with me, saw a light issue forth from her which lit up the castles of Syria.’1

-The above hadith and verses highlight some weighty considerations for our faith and spiritual growth; these include:
+The above highlight weighty considerations for our faith and spiritual growth; which include the following:

 3. That knowledge must be coupled with action – which is a sign that the purification process is underway – is borne out by the following salaf-reports: From Ibn Mas‘ud, may Allah be pleased with him, who repeatedly insisted: ‘O people, learn!
-Whosoever learns, then let them act.’2 The venerable sage, Sahl al-Tustari remarked: ‘Knowledge, all of it is of the world; that of it which is of the Hereafter, is action upon it.’3 And Abu Qilabah, a traditionist and pietist of Islam’s second century, stated: ‘When Allah gives you knowledge, give to Him worship; and let not your desire be to merely narrate it to the people.’4
+Whosoever learns, then let them act.’2 The venerable sage, Sahl al-Tustari remarked: ‘Knowledge, all of it is of the world; that [part] of it that is of the Hereafter, is action upon it.’3 And Abu Qilabah, another pietist of early Islam, had this to say: ‘When Allah grants you knowledge, give to Him worship; and let not your desire be to merely narrate it to the people.’4

 4. In the context of knowledge and purification, the Prophet ﷺ stated: ‘Two qualities shall never coexist in a hypocrite: good character and understanding of the religion.’5 In other words, a hypocrite may acquire a sound, theoretical knowledge of Islam, but it won’t be reflected in piety, character or demeanour.
 Or it could be that a hypocrite might have a graceful character, but will lack a sound understanding of faith.
 It is only with the true believer that a sound understanding (fiqh) of the religion is united with righteous action and inward illumination of the soul.
 So knowledge in itself does not save: unless it is translated into piety, concern for beautiful character, compassion for creation and, ultimately, seeking Allah and the afterlife.

-5. As the monoculture puts Muslim distinctness under greater siege, we must ensure that the Quranic purification always remains at the heart of the Islamic story and its engagement with modernity.
+5. As the monoculture puts Muslim distinctness under greater siege, we must ensure that the Quranic purification always remains at the heart or centre of the Islamic story and its engagement with modernity.
 That any meaningful diversity is now seen as potentially destabilising to social cohesion simply serves to prove liberalism’s intolerance, as well as its growing totalitarian nature.
 Tawhid is told to not be so judgemental upon shirk.
-The Abrahamic odyssey is required to make way for the new Nimrods: the new lords of misrule.
-Monotheism is put on notice and told to bow down to Babylon.
-Pressures such as these will, regrettably, produce victims – except if my Lord has mercy.
-[12:53] For conformity is part of human nature.
-But a browbeaten Muslim who reluctantly gives in or capitulates isn’t the same as the ever growing cadre of Muslims who are anxious to please and who play fast and loose with revealed principles.
+The Abrahamic odyssey is required to make way for modernity’s new Nimrods: the new lords of misrule.
+And Abrahamic monotheism, tawhid, is put on notice and told to bow down to Babylon.
+Pressures such as these will, regrettably, produce victims – save if my Lord has mercy.
+[Q.12:53] For conformity is part of human nature.
+But a browbeaten Muslim who reluctantly capitulates isn’t the same as the ever growing cadre of Muslims who are anxious to please and who play fast and loose with revealed principles.
 Where we cannot live up to the social demands of faith, let us admit our own weaknesses and implore Allah for forgiveness, courage and strength.
 We cannot twist revealed truths, or water them down, or adulterate them just to fit in, gain acceptance, or curry favour.
 For as far as faith and hope are concerned, better a sinner than a sell-out.

-7. As to the levels of faith and certainty, they are: (i) Faith via taqlid: where faith comes from taking it from an authority one trusts, without knowing the formal proofs for it.
-This is the faith of the lay people, and is easily susceptible to doubts. (ii) Faith through evidence (burhan): this is the fruit of learning formal proofs and discursive arguments.
-This is the faith of scholars and theologians. (iii) Faith via spiritual sight (‘ayan): this is where faith is the result of the heart having an abiding vigilance (muraqabah) of Allah.
-It’s the faith of those having reached the Station of Vigilance (maqam al-muraqabah). (iv) Faith via spiritual witnessing (mushahadah): it is where the heart witnesses Allah, as though seeing Him.
+7. As to the levels of faith and certainty, they are: [i] Faith via taqlid: where faith comes from taking it from an authority one trusts, without knowing the formal proofs for it.
+This is the faith (iman) of the lay people, and is easily susceptible to doubts. [ii] Faith through evidence (burhan): this is the fruit of learning formal proofs and discursive arguments.
+This is the faith of scholars and theologians. [iii] Faith via spiritual sight (‘ayan): this is where faith is the result of the heart having an abiding vigilance (muraqabah) of Allah.
+It’s the faith of those having reached the Station of Vigilance (maqam al-muraqabah). [iv] Faith via spiritual witnessing (mushahadah): it is where the heart witnesses Allah, as though seeing Him.
 This is the faith of the ‘arifun blessed with reaching the Station of Spiritual Witnessing (maqam al-mushahadah).
-The first level of faith can be fragile: the next three beget ascending degrees of conviction and certainty.9
+The first level of faith can be very fragile: the next three beget ascending degrees of conviction and certainty.9

 9. Before finishing, this concern about ta‘lim and tazkiyah; teaching and purification: Be not like those who became fixated on demonstrating the correctness of Islam, but came to practice nothing of Islam itself.
 Be not like those who were busy proving the existence of God, but came to care nothing for God Himself.